BostonByNight/BostonByNight/apps/vtm_web/assets/README.md

 The client development will not take GraphQL into consideration at all, this is back end development responsibility, so Pull Request with manual modifications to generated file will not be taken into consideration and considered wrong.

+### Images

+For performance reasons, the only image extension allowed to be pushed to main will be **webp**.
+There are a good number of online tools that can convert from traditional image extensions to webp.